The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 # Level 30-34:

 Make sure to do your Job Quest to go from Rogue to Ninja!
-Same as levels 26-29 except now Shadow Fang should be used on cooldown as well, on top of you gaining access to your first mudra.
+Same as levels 26-29 except now Shadow Fang should be used on cooldown as well, on top of you gaining access to your first Mudra.
 Your first mudra allows you to use it, and then cast Fuma Shuriken.
 This should be done on cooldown, even over your main combo, but not over Shadow Fang unless Shadow Fang will not get very much time on the enemy.

 # Level 35-44: